mrkamin/TDD-project/README.md

 <!-- > Describe 1 - 3 features you will add to the project. -->

-- Add a Method Called reverse.
+- Add A test for each method.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>